cfengine/documentation/reference/promise-types/files.markdown

 #### copy_patterns

+**Description**: A set of patterns that should be copied and synchronized instead of linked

+During the linking of files, it is sometimes useful to buffer changes with an actual copy, especially if the link is to an ephemeral file system.
+This list of patterns matches files that arise during a linking policy.
+A positive match means that the file should be copied and updated by modification time.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: A set of patterns that should be copied and synchronized instead of linked

 **Example**: